kankaristo/atom-multi-cursor-plus/README.md

 ## Installation

-1. Either go to Settings > Install and search for `multi-cursor-plus`.
+1. Go to Settings > Install and search for `multi-cursor-plus`.
 2. Add key bindings to `~/.atom/keymap.cson` (also available via Settings > Keybindings > "your keymap file").
-You can use the "recommended" key bindings below and customize them to your liking.
+You can start with the "recommended" key bindings below and customize them to your liking.

 ## Key bindings